What Education is Needed to Become a Registered Nurse?

-For many entry-level registered nursing jobs, applicants need at least a diploma from a nursing program accredited by the National League for Nursing Accrediting Commission (NLNAC).
-However, most employers prefer applicants with an associate's or bachelor's degree in nursing, along with state licenses to practice as an RN.
+You might be wondering, 'How long does it take to become a nurse?'
+For many entry-level registered nursing jobs, applicants need at least a diploma from a 2-3 year registered nurse training program accredited by the National League for Nursing Accrediting Commission (NLNAC).
+However, many employers prefer applicants with an associate's or bachelor's degree in nursing, along with state licenses to practice as an RN.
 Some RNs may specialize in an area such as pediatrics, labor and delivery, oncology or surgery.

 Associate's Degree in Nursing

-Associate's degree programs in nursing are typically offered by community and junior colleges.
+Associate's degree programs in nursing often span 2-3 years and are typically offered by community and junior colleges.
 Graduates of associate's degree programs can apply to take the National Council Licensure Examination (NCLEX-RN) for RN licensure.
 Courses might include:

 - Client care